 These policies and procedures are available for current students to view on our internal portal for students.

-You will find our Admissions Policy for 2018 entry and Admissions Appeals and Complaints Procedure here - it covers our Higher Education programmes.
+Below you will find our Admissions Policy for 2020 entry, our Admissions Appeals and Complaints Procedure and our Admissions Appeals and Complaints Form.
+These cover our Higher Education programmes.

 Our purpose is to provide learning for people who want lasting work in the arts and entertainment economy.
 We admit applicants fairly and transparently with a range of qualifications and experience.